 The Literacy Council offers programs for adults who need help speaking, reading, or writing English.
 Learners must live or work in Frederick County and be age 18 or over.

 Private and Group

 One-on-one tutoring and small group classes are offered for non-English speakers.
 Students first learn to speak English and then to read and write.
 Classes are offered for conversation, pronunciation, writing, and beginning computer skills.
-Click for the Winter 2018 Class List.
+Click to see the Class Schedule.
 All sessions are free.
 Students are asked to pay for their books if they can.
 Start learning, today!

 Practice Speaking English